jdalbey/libbyfetch/README.md

 # Libby Fetch

 Libby Fetch is a program for downloading MP3 audiobooks from libbyapp.com website
+### Warning
+Several users have reported that after using this program their library card can no longer access materials they have on loan through the Libby App.
+For example, issue #19. _Use this program at your own risk!_
 ## Features
 1. The program will signin to the LibbyApp.com website using the user's library card.
 2. The program will display a list of current audiobooks on loan